 My popular “Shop Your Closet” wardrobe editing guide will help you to do the work on your own.
 The idea is to discover new ways to wear clothes hiding in your wardrobe but also to have fun while sorting everything out.
 As a result you will have a clear overview of the contents of your closet.

 My clients are always amazed how many amazing looks they can actually get from so very little.
 You too can achieve that with just a little patience and some organizing skills.
 Real style doesn’t come from huge wardrobe.
 On the contrary, a huge wardrobe can confuse you and make you feel like you have nothing to wear.

 The trick is in clever styling and creativity.
-I am sure that you will find outfits to wear throughout the entire holiday season just by taking a deep look in your own closet.
-Remember that the most sustainable outfit is the one already hanging in your closet.
+I am sure that you will find several holiday party outfits to wear throughout the entire festive season just by taking a deep look in your own closet.
+Remember that the most sustainable Christmas party outfit is the one already hanging in your closet!

 2. Buy Second Hand